El Rushball and the Excellence in Broadcasting Network, serving humanity.

 So we got their free passing left on that, but not on this.

-Well, I mean, I uh the the guy's a demonstrated kook.
+Well, I mean, the guy's a demonstrated kook.

 He's a lunatic.

-He's is is the best friend of the American left today.
+He's the best friend of the American left today.

-I mean, it it it it makes it makes total sense that they gravitate to this.
+I mean, it makes total sense that they gravitate to this.

-But the reason I called was because uh you seem to criticize John McCain for looking out for his ethnic group or an ethnic group that dominates his constituency, which is something that Barry Goldboard had done in the same state, which is Arizona, where where they have the largest Native American population of any state.
+But the reason I called was because you seem to criticize John McCain for looking out for his ethnic group, or an ethnic group that dominates his constituency, which is something that Barry Goldboard had done in the same state, which is Arizona, where they have the largest Native American population of any state.

-Now in New York, we have Peter King, who used to be my congressman, who I'm very happy used to be my congressman, and he used to look out for uh groups like the Asian order Hibernians uh and different Irish Catholic groups, and there's nothing wrong with that.
+Now, in New York, we have Peter King, who used to be my congressman, who I'm very happy used to be my congressman, and he used to look out for groups like the Asian Order Hibernians and different Irish Catholic groups, and there's nothing wrong with that.

-Yes, but but the ancient order of Hibernians are not immune to campaign finance reform.
+Yes, but the ancient order of Hibernians are not immune to campaign finance reform.

-I mean, you have you don't see anything strange about McCain getting on the white horse with a white hat and riding in to save the day to get the money out of politics, but conveniently exempting the group that gives him more money than anybody anybody else.
+I mean, you have you don't see anything strange about McCain getting on the white horse with a white hat and riding in to save the day to get the money out of politics, but conveniently exempting the group that gives him more money than anybody else?

-Maybe, but then but any ethnic but I mean you could represent your constituents without exempting them from the laws everybody else are appl being applied to.
+I mean, you could represent your constituents without exempting them from the laws everybody else are being applied to.

-I mean, there's a legitimate case there, but in honesty, I think that any politician in Washington was gonna look out for the for the Native American tribes no matter what.
+I mean, there's a legitimate case there, but in honesty, I think that any politician in Washington was going to look out for the Native American tribes no matter what.

-Because I think that that most politicians feel that they're entitled to an exempt status.
+Because I think that most politicians feel that they're entitled to an exempt status.

 We're talking about the idea that you come up with a plan to reform campaign finance.